Travel Postcard: 48 hours in Seattle

 10 a.m. - For brunch try Salty's at Alki in West Seattle.
 It can be crowded, but the views and lavish assortment of Northwest foods on offer more than make up for it, including piles of Dungeness crab and smoked salmon, along with brunch staples like Eggs Benedict and Belgian waffles.

-Afterwards walk for miles along the waterfront through Alki, Seattle's premiere people watching neighborhood and beach scene.
+Afterwards walk for miles along the waterfront through Alki, Seattle's premiere people watching neighbourhood and beach scene.
 Seals often pop their heads up here, and you'll see ferries chugging off to local islands.

 1 p.m. - Seattle is a book lover's town, and readers have many fine bookstores to visit.
 Seattle Mystery Bookshop in historic Pioneer Square is one of the best and offers both new and used books.
 Passionate, friendly staff can help you find the perfect read.